cooperspencer/gickup-blog/content/docs/configuration/source/gitea.md

           - whatever
 ```

 - `token`: your gitea token.
 You don't need one, if you backup only public repositories.
+It can also be an environment variable.
 - `token_file`: alternatively, specify the token in a file, relative to current working directory when executed.
 - `url`: if empty, https://gitea.com is used.
 - `user`: the user you want to clone the repositories from.